-- The fiscal year 2014-15 State Budget was signed into law by Governor Brown on June 20, 2014.
-The budget increases funding in a number of areas including education, public safety, the environment, health care, public works, and CalWORKS.
-In addition, the budget proposes a multiyear plan to reduce debt, establish a rainy day fund and begin the process of stabilizing the teacher pension system (CalSTRS).
-The budget includes appropriations of \$100 million to begin reimbursing local governments for costs incurred for state mandated programs.
-Ventura County received its share of \$2.2 million in October 2014.
-Additional reimbursements may be made if certain state revenue targets are reached during the fiscal year. - The County's 2014-15 Assessment Roll closed with an overall increase of 5.7 percent, reflecting Ventura County's continued economic rebound.
-Assessed value increased \$6.17 billion, resulting in \$114 billion of taxable property.
-The roll increased for the third consecutive year and reflects Ventura County's highest total assessed value.
+- The fiscal year 2015-16 State Budget was signed into law by Governor Brown on June 24, 2015.
+The budget increases funding in a number of areas including education, child care, health care, and drought related measures.
+The budget includes funding to address critical deferred maintenance and establish a trust fund to prefund retiree health benefits.
+In accordance with the provisions of Proposition 2, funds are set aside in the State's Rainy Day Fund and \$1.9 billion of debt is expected to be paid down. - The County's 2015-16 Assessment Roll closed with an overall increase of 4.1 percent, reflecting Ventura County's continued economic rebound.
+Assessed value increased \$4.6 billion, resulting in \$118.6 billion of taxable property.
+The roll increased for the fourth consecutive year and reflects Ventura County's highest total assessed value. - The actuarially determined composite contribution rate for Retirement contributions remained the same as the prior fiscal year at 26.8 percent of covered payroll in fiscal year 2015-16.
+Retirement costs are projected to peak in 2015-16 then decrease through 2017-18, with another increase projected in fiscal year 2019-20.